woakes070048/chatgpt-social-status-feeds/README.md

 ## How It Works
 - config.php - Contains the API key and other constants.
-- status.php - Handles status generation and saving.
+- status-helper.php - Handles status generation and saving.
 - feeds.php - Provides the RSS feed for each account.
 - cron.php - Generates statuses for each account using the specified prompt.